 These statistics are provided by the Society of Human Resources Management (SHRM).

-- An employee’s time of service appeared to have almost no impact on paid sick leave (9%) as well as personal leave plans (14%).
-On average, paid sick leave days not based on time of service resulted in eleven sick days for full-time workers and seven sick days for part-time workers.
+- An employee’s time of appeared to have almost no impact on paid sick leave (9%) as well as personal leave plans (14%).
+On average, paid sick leave days not based on time of resulted in eleven sick days for full-time workers and seven sick days for part-time workers.

 - An average of four personal days was allotted to full-time and part-time workers for plans not based on tenure.